nociza/multer-s3-transform-2/README.md

 # Multer S3 Transform 2

+As of the time of writing, The original Multer S3 Transform is no longer being maintained.
+This is a fork of the original Multer S3 Transform, turned into es6 and kept up to date with the latest versions of Multer and S3FS.

 > This is a fork of [Multer S3 Transform](https://github.com/kyh/multer-s3) which is a fork from [Multer S3](https://github.com/badunk/multer-s3), kept up to date, with the added [Transform](https://github.com/tehkaiyu/multer-s3#transforming-files-before-upload) property.
-As of the time of writing, Multer S3 Transform is no longer sbeing maintained.

 Streaming multer storage engine for AWS S3.